 Hot porridge, frozen puddles, twinkly dew, misty mornings and the comforting smell of a coal fire are just a few things I associate with winter.
-Although I’m more of a summer girl I always find myself falling in love with this time of year.
-After all what is there not to love about Christmas and the relaxation and indulgence that come with it?
-My sheepskin mittens are out of hibernation and here are a few things I’ll be doing to celebrate the season.
+Although I’m more of a summer girl I always find myself falling in love with the season.
+After all, what is there not to love about Christmas and the relaxation and indulgence that come with it?
+My sheepskin mittens are out of hibernation and here are a few things I’ll be doing to seek inspiration and celebrate the season.

 1. Spending time with family